Threat Assessment Regulation 704

 IV.
 Resources

-A. UNCSA will provide a variety of resources for students and employees experiencing conflicts, disputes, personal problems, stress, unusual behavior, and/or other factors that could negatively impact their mental and emotional state.
+UNCSA will provide a variety of resources for students and employees experiencing conflicts, disputes, personal problems, stress, unusual behavior, and/or other factors that could negatively impact their mental and emotional state.
+Resources are provided throughout the entire process including, but not limited to, students and employees returning from mandatory break or back into the academic environment or workplace.

-2. Student Health Services provides a full spectrum of services, from crisis intervention, evaluation and treatment of illness to therapies and education to help students grow in their daily lives and learn to stay healthy.
+1. The Counseling Center provides certified counselors, and the Service’s website offers links to several topics.
+The Wellness Center provides a full spectrum of services, from crisis intervention, evaluation, and treatment or illness to therapies and education to help students group in their daily lives and learn to stay healthy.

-3. The High School and College Mitigation Teams use early intervention plans to assist students in situations that may cause them distress.
+2. The High School and College Student Support Teams use early intervention plans to assist students in situations that may cause them distress.

 a.
 Development and revisions to related University policies